-- (b) If a manufactured home for which a deed or certificate of location has been recorded is affixed to situated on land owned by someone other than the home owner, the landowner cannot remove the home until the landowner files a certificate of relocation, together with a certified copy of the judgment or order for possession of the land, for recording in the land records of the jurisdiction in which the home is located.
-The landowner, rather than the home owner and lienholder, shall sign the certificate of relocation. - (c) The recorder shall record and index the certificate of relocation, together with any certified copy of a judgment or order for possession, and shall deliver the recorded certificate to the home owner.
-Upon receiving a certificate of relocation, the recorder also shall deliver a copy of it to the tax assessor for the jurisdiction in which the home is affixed before relocation. - (d) -If the home is relocated and permanently affixed to situated on land in this state, the home owner shall file a certificate of location or deed for recording in the land records of the jurisdiction in which the home is affixed situated.
-The owner must shall file the certificate or deed within ten days after the home is affixed situated.
-If the owner is the same before and after the home is relocated, the owner shall file a certificate must be that is in the form and must contain the information specified in Section 5 of this [act].
-If the owner is different than is in the form and must contain the information specified in Section 4 of this [act].
-The certificate of location or deed must include the recording information for all the previously recorded certificates of location and certificates of relocation or deed for the home.
+- (c) The recorder shall record and index the certificate of relocation, together with any certified copy of a judgment or order for possession, and shall deliver the recorded certificate to the home owner.
+Upon receiving a certificate of relocation, the recorder also shall deliver a copy of it to the tax assessor for the jurisdiction in which the home is situated before relocation. - (d) If the home is relocated and situated on land in this state, the home owner shall file a certificate of location or deed for recording in the land records of the jurisdiction in which the home is situated.
+The owner shall file the certificate or deed within ten days after the home is situated.
+If the owner is the same before and after the home is relocated, the owner shall file a certificate that is in the form and contains the information specified in Section 5 of this [act].
+If the owner is different than the owner before the home was relocated, the new owner shall file a deed that is in the form and contains the information specified in Section 4 of this [act].
+The certificate of location or deed must include the recording information for the previously recorded certificate of location or deed for the home. - (e) Subject to Section 6 of this [act], relocation of a home does not impair a security interest or other lien or encumbrance on the home unless the interest holder releases it.